TruFund Financial Services logo

 • Explicit business advisory services and educational programs (TruImpact) included alongside financing

-• New Markets Tax Credit expertise through wholly-owned Empowerment Reinvestment Fund subsidiary (recently awarded $55M allocation)
+• New Markets Tax Credit experience context through wholly-owned Empowerment Reinvestment Fund subsidiary (recently awarded $55M allocation)

 • Strategic partnerships with fintech (Bags for AI financial management), chambers of commerce, and community organizations